priyakumari02/Edu-Acad/README.md

 We made the video and PPT altogether.
 The project idea was given by each and every member.
 1. Ayushi Gupta- developed strategy, design and fixed various isses that we faced
 2. Priya Kumari- developed all the section of project and fixed various issues
-3. Shivani Singh- desined the project, gathered graphics and fixed various issues
+3. Shivani Singh- designed the project, gathered graphics and fixed various issues
 4. Aditi Jha- designed logo, content, and fixed issues

 # Our inspiration behind this project-
 We decided to provide students with free and quality recouces from where they can get everything.
-Our inspiration is that many students don't have proper and useful resouces to kickstant their career.
+Our inspiration is that many students don't have proper and useful resouces to kickstart their career.
 We provide them with oppurtunities and valid resources.

-# Challenges that we run into
+# Challenges that we ran into
-We faced many issues after the completetion of the project like responsiveness and designing issues.
+We faced many issues after the completion of the project like responsiveness and designing issues.
 It took much time to fix all those issues that we faced.

-# Accompleshments that we are most proud of
+# Accomplishments that we are most proud of
 We are most proud of our team work and development strategy.

 # Our learning from this project-